-1. Extended summary .
-3 2.
-A general definition of an ecomuseum .
-4 3.
-Coastal and maritime ecomuseum .
-4 4.
-The prototype of the Port museum of Tricase .
-4 5.
-The common guidelines .
-5 5.1 Guidelines on definition and establishment of the ecomuseum .
-5 5.2 Guidelines on development and management of the ecomuseum .
-7 5.3 Guidelines on involvement and participation of the ecomuseum's community 12
+1. Extended summary 3 2.
+A general definition of an ecomuseum 4 3.
+Coastal and maritime ecomuseum 4 4.
+The prototype of the Port museum of Tricase 1 4.
+The prototype of the Port museum of mease 4 5.
+The common guidelines 5 5.1 Guidelines on definition and establishment of the ecomuseum 5 5.2 Guidelines on development and management of the ecomuseum 7 5.3 Guidelines on involvement and participation of the ecomuseum's community 12